-The biggest aspect of fostering favorable cultural change involves education, or re-education (as my friend Jim Davies has noted: http://www.tolfa.us).
-Regarding my formal education, I attained a MA degree in counseling psychology at USIU (now Alliant International University) in San Diego, CA. Prior to that I attained a BBA in management and a BS in psychology at Idaho State University.
+The biggest aspect of fostering favorable cultural change involves education, or re-education (as my friend Jim Davies has noted at http://www.tolfa.us).
+Regarding my formal education, I (Wes Bertrand) received a Master of Arts degree in counseling psychology from United States International University (subsequently renamed Alliant International University) in San Diego, CA. Prior to that, I acquired my first and second academic degrees from Idaho State University, a Bachelor of Business Administration in management (minor in philosophy) and a Bachelor of Science in psychology.

 I grew up on a remote ranch in the steep, rugged mountains of central Idaho.
 Amidst the spectacular scenery, much “character-building” labor was to be had.
 Naturally, while developing a work ethic I gained an appreciation for increases in productivity, i.e., getting more done with less effort.
 Though I found that repeating the same routine can be comfortable at times, it can also forestall new visions about life and work.